 At meal times, it will also combine these two recommended doses (for carbs and for BG correction), presenting you with a recommendation for the total dose.

 Correction Factors or Insulin Sensitivity Factors (ISF) (that is, the amount of insulin given to treat high blood glucose) can vary at different times of the day, with the amount adjustable by the user.

 7. Active Insulin calculation (Insulin on Board, Bolus on Board, Active Insulin Remaining)

 With the Active Insulin Remaining function, the pump will calculate how much insulin is still acting from the last bolus for food or for high blood glucose.
 Certain models, under certain circumstances (ex. below-target blood glucose reading) may subtract that amount from the current bolus recommendation (which may prevent a low later).

-8. Split Bolus (Combo Bolus; Dual Wave Bolus)
+8. Extended Bolus (Combo Bolus; Dual Wave Bolus)

-A Dual Wave or Combo Bolus allows you to spread out the total bolus over time.
+An Extended Bolus (also known as a Square Wave, Dual Wave or Combo Bolus) allows you to spread out the total bolus over time.
 This comes in handy if you eat a food that digests slowly, or if you’re grazing at a party, or if you eat “tricky” foods like pizza.